SNSarwar/phet-translator/README.md

 ----------------------------------
 Introduction

-We have developed a software tool to help with easy translation of PHET simulation HTML pages to Bangla language.
-This tool utilizes Google translation tools to automatically perform the translation task and at the same time provides the user with functionality to edit/delete/add to any translated text if the automatic translation fails to provide the desired text.
+We have developed a software tool to help with easy translation of PHET simulation HTML pages to Bangla.
+This tool utilizes Google translation tools to automatically perform the translation task.
+It also provides the user with functionality to edit/delete/add to any translated text if the automatic translation fails to provide the desired text.

 Description of the software package